A lone California poppy amid filaree just north of the Marina

 This is where we're watching.
 The Los Vaqueros Trail, just below the Badger Pass Trail. (just to the left of the middle of the map.)
 Spectacular yellow lupin in the past here.
 If you get there at mid-morning, the lupin appear to be translucent.
 Photos can't do it justice.

-Outdoor Writer Tom Stienstra thinks wildflowers will explode in early April, and with lots of buds throughout the watershed, we think he's right.
+Outdoor Writer Tom Stienstra thinks wildflowers will explode in early April.
+With lots of buds throughout the watershed, we think he's right.
 The flowers aren't telling!

 Lupine on the Los Vaqueros Trail near the Badger Pass Trail